zengzzzzz/golang-trending-archive/README.md

 ## All language

+* 【2024-06-12】[piku / piku](https://github.com/piku/piku) - The tiniest PaaS you've ever seen.
+Piku allows you to do git push deployments to your own servers.
+* 【2024-06-12】[aws / amazon-sagemaker-examples](https://github.com/aws/amazon-sagemaker-examples) - Example 📓 Jupyter notebooks that demonstrate how to build, train, and deploy machine learning models using 🧠 Amazon SageMaker.
 * 【2024-06-11】[DaoCloud / public-image-mirror](https://github.com/DaoCloud/public-image-mirror) - 很多镜像都在国外。比如 gcr 。国内下载很慢，需要加速。
 * 【2024-06-11】[microsoft / winget-pkgs](https://github.com/microsoft/winget-pkgs) - The Microsoft community Windows Package Manager manifest repository
 * 【2024-06-11】[roboflow / notebooks](https://github.com/roboflow/notebooks) - Examples and tutorials on using SOTA computer vision models and techniques.
 Learn everything from old-school ResNet, through YOLO and object-detection transformers like DETR, to the latest models like Grounding DINO and SAM.